pengx17/logseq-plugin-link-preview/readme.md

 ## TODO

+- [ ] Add docs about how to self-hosting the backend
 - [ ] Adapt for dark theme
 - [ ] An toggle to let the user change the link to link card in the document.